Chris Doyle (American football): Accusations of racism and bullying

 Multiple former Iowa players spoke out about racial disparities in the Iowa program and incidents where Doyle allegedly made racist comments and belittled players.
 He was subsequently placed on administrative leave.

 During the 2020 racial unrest in the United States after the murder of George Floyd by police, Black former Iowa football players called for changes within the program.
 Former Iowa offensive lineman James Daniels tweeted "If the team collectively decides to kneel, this will bring about a cultural change for both Iowa football and the state of Iowa which I believe is long overdue!!!"
 Two days later, Daniels followed up with a second tweet asserting “there are too many racial disparities in the Iowa football program.
 Black players have been treated unfairly for far too long.”
 Several other Iowa players added to Daniels' claims, citing Doyle and offensive coordinator Brian Ferentz as two of the leading causes of racial disparities in Iowa football.
 Former Iowa defensive lineman Jaleel Johnson wrote on Twitter "Coach Doyle is the problem in that building.
 And so is Brian Ferentz.... things won't progress until those two fix themselves.
 They know they're a problem."

 Jacksonville Jaguars

 Doyle was hired to be the director of sport performance for the Jacksonville Jaguars on February 11, 2021.
 Due to backlash over his Iowa tenure, Doyle resigned his position from the Jaguars the following day.

 Personal life

-Doyle’s son, Declan, is the offensive coordinator for the Chicago Bears.
+Doyle’s son, Declan, is the offensive coordinator for the Baltimore Ravens.